As a school, we have supported many charities over the years.

-Each year the pupils choose two charities to support and in the last six years we have raised nearly £150,000 for our charities, something that the girls and boys are very proud of!
+Each year the pupils choose two main charities to support and to date, we have raised over £170,000 for our charities, something that the girls and boys are very proud of!

 In 2023 - 2024, our children have voted to support Challengers of Guildford and Wave Wrangler.